Mazda RT24-P

 The Mazda RT24-P, also known as the Mazda Road to 24 – Prototype, is a Daytona Prototype International built to the 2017 IMSA DPi regulations.
 The car is designed and built by Mazda Motorsports, in collaboration with Multimatic Motorsports, and is based on the Riley-Multimatic Mk.
 30 LMP2 chassis.
 This car is eligible for use in the Daytona Prototype International (DPi) class of the IMSA sanctioned WeatherTech Sportscar Championship.
 It made its racing debut at the 2017 Rolex 24 at Daytona, with SpeedSource Race Engineering, running under the Mazda Motorsports banner.
-There have been plans to open the car to customer sales, although none have come to fruition so far.

 Development

 Initial development

 On the 16th of November 2016, Mazda unveiled the car at the 2016 Los Angeles Auto show.
 Aerodynamic development of the car was done in CFD, by Multimatic, with the car undergoing a number of bodywork changes, compared to the car it had been based upon, the Riley-Multimatic MkXXX.
 Nearly the entire front section of the car underwent a redesign, with the most notable changes being a new wheel pod design, as well as revised positions for the brake ducts and mirrors.
 At the rear, the wheel pods were also redesigned, and tapered sharply at the end, resulting in the car gaining its unique rear wing support design.
 Early on in testing, both cars initially featured a side exhaust, although during the Roar Before the 24 tests, one car was subsequently altered to run with Periscope exhausts, to evaluate the effectiveness of the concept.
 Following the Roar, both cars were altered to run with Periscope Exhausts, after the configuration was found to boost power.
 Mid-season, the car would receive a cooling update, on the #70 car at the 6 Hours of Watkins Glen.